-While you can visit our website without telling us who you are, we do require certain information form you in order to communicate, provide services effectively, access your account with us and respond to queries, for instance.
+While you can visit our website without telling us who you are, we do require certain information from you in order to communicate, provide services effectively, access your account with us and respond to queries, for instance.

 Do we transfer data internationally?

-Ordering certain products will result in your personal data being transferred internationally, specifically with regards to domain registrations via third party registrars inside & outside Europe.
+Ordering certain products will result in your personal data being transferred internationally, specifically with regards to domain registrations via third-party registrars inside & outside Europe.